 In addition to all the legal and mechanical boxes to check when obtaining a used vehicle, make sure you don’t neglect another important step: cleaning!

-Wipe the Steering Wheel: Most drivers don’t wipe down their own steering wheels after they pick their nose or sneeze, and all that gunk gets rubbed across the wheel for you — the next owner — to touch.
-Before you drive this car even for a test drive, wipe down the steering wheel with disinfectant cloths.
+Most drivers don’t wipe down the steering wheel after they pick their nose or sneeze, and all that gunk builds up for you — the next owner — to touch.
+Before you drive this car even for a test drive, wipe down the steering wheel with disinfectant.

-Watch with the Headrest: On your way home or to the DMV after buying the car, remove the headrest or drape a towel over it.
-If there’s any lice or parasites living in the car, there’s a strong likelihood they’d be hanging out in the headrest.
-Once you get home, scrub and sanitize all headrests.
+On your way home or to the DMV after buying the car, remove the headrest or drape a towel over it — particularly if it’s cloth upholstery.
+If there are any lice or parasites living in the car, there’s a strong likelihood they’d be hanging out in the headrest.
+Once you get home, scrub and sanitize all headrests rigorously.

-Mop the Mats: While trying not to think of all the trash and feces that has been smeared on the floor mats, remove them and lay them where you can shampoo them and spray them with a power-washer.
-Or, buy completely news ones to replace the grungy old fabric ones.
+While trying not to think of all the trash and feces that has been smeared on the floor mats, remove them and lay them where you can shampoo them and spray them with a power washer.
+Or, buy completely new ones to replace the grungy old fabric ones.

-Wash the Plastic: Non-fabric surfaces can also house disgusting Substances.
-Thoroughly wipe the dashboard, gear stick, levers, buttons, handles and leather seats with disinfectant wipes.
-Afterward, polish them with conditioners.
+Non-fabric surfaces can also house disgusting substances.
+Thoroughly wipe the dashboard, gear stick, levers, buttons, handles, and leather seats with disinfectant wipes.
+Afterward, polish them with conditioners, especially any leather surfaces.

 Don’t Forget the Keys!

 After washing the car itself until it’s fresh and spotless, don’t forget to wipe down the keys and fobs that the previous owner kept in their pocket and smeared their fingers on.